OpenDataManchester/KnoWaste/README.md

 *Fast, easily combined data for tracking & accountability*

-Among the many technologies that support smarter waste, open standards for data make an excellent starting point.
+Among the many technologies that support smarter waste, [open standards for data](http://standards.theodi.org/) make an excellent starting point.
 Good quality, timely, easy to access data is essential to support fast, easily combined data for tracking and accountability in waste.

+## The KnoWaste Data Standard <a name="knowaste_data_standard"></a>

+![alt text][kds_1]

+[kds_1]: https://github.com/OpenDataManchester/KnoWaste/blob/master/images/KnoWaste%20-%20The%20Data%20Standard.png "The KnoWaste Data Standard"

+Our solution, in collaboration with [Dsposal](https://dsposal.uk/), [University of Bradford](https://www.bradford.ac.uk) and [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs) is the **KnoWaste Data Standard**.
+The standard has 3 parts:

+* A #SmartWaste standard to handle tracking and auditing of waste holders waste jobs, waste containers
+* An electronic **Duty of Care Document** for consistent completion of non-hazardous waste documentation
+* An electronic **Consignment Note** to support consistent completion of hazardous waste documentation

-## Waste Management Scenarios
+## How Waste is Managed <a name="how_waste_is_managed"></a>

 Waste management is the process of storing waste, transforming waste into a non-waste state (for example: recycling) or disposing of waste (for example: sending waste to landfill).